Hyderabad State: Asaf Jah VII

 The last Nizam of Hyderabad Mir Osman Ali Khan ruled the state from 1911 until 1948.
 He was given the title "Faithful Ally of the British Empire".
-The Nizam's rule saw growth of Hyderabad economically and culturally.The Nizam's government invited technocrats from world over for the development of Hyderabad as part of nation building.
-It has its own foreign policy and established foreign relations with many countries outside of British India.
-Nizam's government also established its embassy in the new capital of New Delhi.
-It commissioned Sir Edwin Lutyens to design and construct Hyderabad House as its embassy to deal with British India since Hyderabad was an important British ally.
-Osmania University and several schools and colleges were founded throughout the state.
-Many writers, poets, intellectuals and other eminent people (including Fani Badayuni, Dagh Dehlvi, Josh Malihabadi, Ali Haider Tabatabai, Shibli Nomani, Nawab Mohsin-ul-Mulk, Mirza Ismail) migrated from all parts of India to Hyderabad during the reign of Asaf Jah VII, and his father and predecessor Asaf Jah VI.
-Apart from the above people, many technocrats also migrated to Hyderabad on the invitation of the govt to develop Hyderabad with all its sustainable modern infrastructure which is still serving the great Hyderabad metropolis in all its brilliance.
+After Operation Polo, he continued to rule the state until January 1950, but in name only.

-The Nizam also established Hyderabad State Bank.
-Hyderabad was the only independent state in Indian subcontinent which had its own currency, the Hyderabadi rupee.
+The Nizam established the Hyderabad State Bank.
+Hyderabad was the only independent state in the Indian subcontinent that had its own currency, the Hyderabadi rupee.
 The Begumpet Airport was established in the 1930s with formation of Hyderabad Aero Club by the Nizam.
-Initially it was used as a domestic and international airport for the Nizam's Deccan Airways, the earliest airline in British India.
+Initially, it was used as a domestic and international airport for Nizam's Deccan Airways, the earliest airline in British India.
 The terminal building was created in 1937.

-In order to prevent another great flood, the Nizam also constructed two lakes, namely the Osman Sagar and Himayath Sagar.
+To prevent another great flood, the Nizam also constructed two lakes, namely the Osman Sagar and Himayath Sagar.
 The Osmania General Hospital, Jubilee Hall, State Library (then known as Asifia Kutubkhana) and Public Gardens (then known as Bagh e Aam) were constructed during this period.